retico-team/retico/README.md

 # retico

-Retico is an open source framework for building state-of-the-art incremental processing systems
+Retico is an open-source framework for building state-of-the-art incremental processing systems.